DoodleIbu/mugen-armaggon/README.md

 ### Other
 - A+B: Blowback attack (costs 1000 power)
   - A quick invincible attack that launches the opponent away but deals no damage.
-Can be done while in blockstun, but starts up slower if done in blockstun.
+Can be done while in blockstun, but starts up slower if used as a guard cancel.
 - Start: Taunt

 ## Additional notes